muellerberndt/ladybug-love2d/README.md

-# ladybug-love2d
+# Ladybug LÖVE

-A Löve2D port of the classic Arcade game Ladybug
+A LÖVE port of the classic Arcade game Ladybug.